 I experienced (although I was too young remember) the millennial bug or what wasn't the millennial bug because it blew down to nothing didn't it?
-My sister, a black haired, fair skinned wild child stumbled around as a toddler wearing a t-shirt that said, "I caused the millennial bug."
+My sister, a black-haired, fair-skinned wild child stumbled around like a toddler wearing a t-shirt that said, "I caused the millennial bug."
 Maybe she did try and cause it.
 I'll let sibling rival pass to inform you that she is the physical embodiment of the cartoon Daria with a brain geared towards maths.
 If she was any older at the time, she could have and would have done something to provoke world fear.

 I am old enough to just weakly remember 9/11.

 A girl with blonde hair came into school with a picture of the newspaper with a massive front-page picture of the buildings collapsing to the ground of New York City.
 I remember hearing about the Boxing Day tsunami on ABC Radio on a long drive up the coast of Australia.
 I remember Disney shows starring Hilary Duff and The Simpsons being at its peak.